bmitchinson/Playlists/notes/frontEnd.md

 ### frontEnd

-uses the npm firestore library to fetch all myPlaylist + followingPlaylist documents.
+- uses the npm firestore library to fetch all myPlaylist + followingPlaylist documents.
-PWA caches those with a service.
+- PWA caches those with a service.
-Preact with Preact Layout library.
+- Preact with Preact Layout library.
-Responsive on any device.
+- Responsive on any device.
+- Sass

+## Later
-Notifications about playlist updates lol?
+- Notifications about playlist updates lol?